 ping

-Tries to reach the host using the resolution rules innsswitch.conf
+Tries to reach the host using the resolution rules innsswitch.conf. -

 getent hosts

-Queries the name using the system’s resolver, showing whether/etc/hosts
+Queries the name using the system’s resolver, showing whether/etc/hostsis taken into account. -

 ssh